-In this blog we examine what is needed to unlock finance from public and private sector actors to invest into ACP countries and accelerate this transition.
-The ICR facility supports private and public dialogues processes and initiatives that aim at supporting informed decision making that will enable investments and improvement of the business enviroment.
+In this blogpost, we examine what is needed to unlock finance from public and private sector actors to invest into ACP countries and accelerate this transition.
+The ICR facility supports private and public dialogues processes and initiatives that aim at supporting informed decision making that will enable investments and improvement of the business environment.

 Adapting to the consequences of global warming requires considerable investments in water management, flood protection, agriculture, healthcare, and infrastructure.
 Adaptation investment needs, although difficult to estimate, are likely to be in the order of USD140 billion to USD400 billion annually by 2030.
 With current levels of adaptation finance estimated to be US$30bn annually, this falls alarmingly short of the amounts needed.
 While the imperative for action is clear, finance is not flowing at the scale needed.
 A major challenge is how we can unlock greater flows of finance towards climate resilient development.
 The ICR Facility believes that the Development Financial Institutes and the private sector must play an increasingly critical role.

 THE PIVOTAL ROLE OF DEVELOPMENT FINANCIAL INSTITUTES